Our full terms and conditions

 2.0.3.
 For the purposes of the Data Protection Act 1998, the Data Controller in relation to personal data supplied about you is Ian Jipps.

 3.0.1.
 This agreement will remain effective from the date we receive your completed registration form.
 Either party may vary or terminate our authority to act on your behalf at any time without penalty, unless cancellation is before your first month’s payment.
 In that instance, a £30 fee will become payable to cover our administration costs.
 Notice of termination must be given in writing or via email.
-No monthly payments will be refunded to you at any time and cannot be transferred, regardless of whether you have used our services or not, or if your year-end procedure has been performed or not.

-3.0.3.
+3.0.2.
 If an indemnity claim is made against direct debit payments that were due to be paid, then this amount will be payable to us immediately along with a £30 charge to cover the cost of the indemnity claim to us from our direct debit agency.

-If you decide to terminate our service part way through your financial year then no further monthly invoices will be raised from the date of your written cancellation.
-If you cancel part way through your financial year and would like us to complete that financial year’s work then we would agree to either continue the monthly invoices until the end of the financial year or raise a final invoice up to the financial year end.
+3.1.1.
+If you decide to terminate our service part way through your financial year, a 30-day cancellation period applies, after which no further monthly invoices will be raised.
+If you cancel part way through your financial year and would like us to complete that financial year’s work, then we would agree to either continue the monthly invoices until the end of the financial year or raise a final invoice up to the financial year-end.
+No monthly payments will be refunded to you at any time and cannot be transferred, regardless of whether you have used our services or not, or if your year-end procedure has been performed or not.

-4.0.2.
-If you register with us and we find that there is outstanding work due for previous periods then we will contact you straight away for your instruction on whether or not you would like us to give you a quotation for the work involved.
+3.1.2.
+If you register with us and we find that there is outstanding work due for previous periods, then we will contact you straight away for your instruction on whether or not you would like us to give you a quotation for the work involved.
 A previous period is where a period end is before the current date.
 For example, if today’s date were 1st May 2017 and a self-assessment was due for period 6th April 2016 to 5th April 2017 then this would be a previous period.

 5.0.1.
 For outstanding balances overdue by more than 90 days we reserve the right to charge interest at 8% above the base rate per annum until such a time we receive payment in full or receive correspondence from you to resolve the situation.